ENG 202 Option 1: The Philological Track

 As you develop your argument, start writing!:

-By the deadline, you must compose a roughly 1250-word essay (it does not have to be exactly 1250 words!) in which, through the close analytical study of a single word in one of our class texts, in relation to its presentation in a class edition, you execute a logically organized and rigorously focused thesis that enriches future readers’ understanding of some part of that text/edition.
+By the deadline, you must compose a roughly 1350-1550 word essay (it does not have to hit any word limit exactly!) in which, through the close analytical study of a single word in one of our class texts, in relation to its presentation in a class edition, you execute a logically organized and rigorously focused thesis that enriches future readers’ understanding of some part of that text/edition.
 Your job is to dig more deeply into your word of choice than anyone has before: a successful paper will genuinely show your TA something useful that they did not already see or know, in a way that will change (even in a minor way) how they read and teach the text in the future.
 Cite secondary sources clearly, using signal phrases to show where your innovative reading is departing from what has already been said.
 Include in your bibliography any texts you consulted.

 The deadlines for Essay 1 and Essay 2 are listed on our course schedule.
 Your TA will let you know how to submit your work electronically before that deadline.